Explicit Brauer-Manin obstructions on plane quartics: Introduction

 In Section~\ref{sec:obstruction_quartics} we explain how to use this to obtain an obstruction to rational points and/or divisors.
 We illustrate the argument here for rational points on a plane quartic $X$ over a number field $k$.
 The $28$ bitangents give rise to an $L$ and a map $C_f\colon X(k)\to L^\times / k^\times L^{\times 2}$ as well as local versions.
 For a suitable finite set of primes $S$, the map factors through the part unramified outside $S$,

-Given suitable $S$-units of square norm we may be able to show that the image of the localization map does not intersect $\prod_{v\in S} C_f(X(k_v)$, in which case we can conclude that $C_f(X(k))$ is empty and, hence, that $X(k)$ is empty.
+Given suitable $S$-units of square norm we may be able to show that the image of the localization map does not intersect $\prod_{v\in S} C_f(X(k_v))$, in which case we can conclude that $C_f(X(k))$ is empty and, hence, that $X(k)$ is empty.
 This approach contrasts that of \cite{BPS} where one must compute generators for all of $(L^\times/k^\times L^{\times 2})_S$ to obtain the image in the localization.
 Both approaches require computing the local images $C_f(X(k_v))$.
 In Remark~\ref{rmk:unram} we describe several ways to reduce the number of primes where this is required.

 In Section~\ref{sec:examples} we use our Magma~\cite{magma} implementation \cite{Github} on several plane quartic curves over $\Q$ occurring in the literature to prove they have no rational points.
 In Section~\ref{sec:Index} we describe how the methods can be used to determine the index of a plane quartic and give examples of curves of index $2$ or $4$ where the maximum local index is strictly smaller.
-Finally, in Section~\ref{sec:Descent} we describe how our obstruction can be interpreted in terms of finite abelian descent and Brauer-Manin obstructions.\\
+Finally, in Section~\ref{sec:Descent} we describe how our obstruction can be interpreted in terms of finite abelian descent and Brauer-Manin obstructions.
+In particular, Corollary~\ref{Cor:Br2} shows that our obstruction is equivalent to these obstructions, for suitably large $S$.\\

 {\bf Acknowledgements:} The first author acknowledges support from Canada's NSERC, RGPIN-2024-04233.
 The second author was supported in part by the Marsden Fund administered by Royal Society Te Ap\=arangi.